Liberalism in Iran: Women's rights

 The Iranian women's movement involves the movement for women's rights and women's equality in Iran.
 The movement first emerged some time after the Iranian Constitutional Revolution.
 The first journal published by a woman in Iran was Danesh, started in 1910.
-The movement lasted until 1933 in which the last women's association was dissolved by the Reza Shah's government.
+The movement lasted until 1933 when the last women's association was dissolved by Reza Shah's government.
 It heightened again after the Iranian Revolution (1979).
-Between 1962 and 1978, the Iranian women's movement gained tremendous victories: women won the right to vote in 1963 as part of Mohammad Reza Shah's White Revolution, and were allowed to stand for public office, and in 1975 the Family Protection Law provided new rights for women, including expanded divorce and custody rights and reduced polygamy.
-In 1969 women even began to drive cars and the first women to ever drive a car in Iran was Eileen Zayer from the United States.
-Following the 1979 Revolution, several laws were established such as the introduction of mandatory veiling and public dress code of females.
+Between 1962 and 1978, the Iranian women's movement gained tremendous victories: women won the right to vote in 1963 as part of Mohammad Reza Shah's White Revolution, and were allowed to stand for public office, and in 1975, the Family Protection Law provided new rights for women, including expanded divorce and custody rights and reduced polygamy.
+In 1969, women even began to drive cars and the first woman to ever drive a car in Iran was Eileen Zayer from the United States.
+Following the 1979 Revolution, several laws were established such as the introduction of mandatory veiling and a public dress code for females.
 Women's rights since the Islamic Revolution have varied.
 In November 2016, about 6% of Iranian parliament members were women, while the global average was about 23%.